leszekmp/artid/sections/00b_Parts_and_Tools.rst

 What you need to build the RTI dome, to light up the object from multiple angles and take photographs through the top.

 Dome
   I've already posted here and here on what's required for your dome.
 Deviate from these recommendations at your own peril.
 I’ve been happy with the domes I’ve gotten from EZTops, but any reliable source should be fine.
-Amazon has a 12” dome that looks good, for a slightly lower price than EZTops.
+Amazon has a `12” dome <http://amzn.to/2hlUpnJ>`_ that looks good, for a slightly lower price than EZTops.
 `Flat/matte black spray paint for plastic <http://amzn.to/28SHcxM>`_ Used to cover the inside of the dome, to minimize scattered light from the interior.
 Make sure whatever black paint you choose dries with a "flat" or "matte" non-reflective finish <>`_ avoid "satin" finishes, and "glossy" is totally unacceptable.
 Also make sure the paint is specified as working with plastics.
 I found Rustoleum works best; Krylon also works, but requires more coats.
-For larger domes (>24” diameter), chalkboard paint is likely to be an easier and less expensive option.
+For larger domes (>24” diameter), `chalkboard paint <http://amzn.to/2i8YNrm>`_ is likely to be an easier and less expensive option.
 `Black reflective sphere <http://www.ebay.com/itm/Loose-Ceramic-Balls-12mm-G5-Quality-Si3N4-Silicon-Nitride-Bearing-Balls-/130823636164?hash=item1e75b244c4>`_
   This will be used to calibrate the dome LED positions.
 I reference a high-quality silicon nitride bearing, but any decent black reflective sphere will work.
-This includes black marbles, stainless steel ball bearings dipped in black ink, or obsidian spheres for larger systems.
+This includes `black marbles <http://www.ebay.com/itm/GLASS-MARBLE-BLACK-PEARL-22mm-SHOOTER-/172232915568?hash=item2819e1ba70:g:W50AAOSwpDdU7Xud>`_, stainless steel ball bearings dipped in black ink, or `obsidian spheres <http://www.ebay.com/itm/NATURAL-OBSIDIAN-POLISHED-BLACK-CRYSTAL-SPHERE-BALL-40mm-stand-bb7-/272218397667?hash=item3f617b1be3:g:OzQAAOSwIUNXF5D5>`_ for larger systems.
 For proper calibration, the sphere must have a diameter of at least 250 pixels when photographed from the top of the dome.
 `LEDs <http://www.ledsupply.com/leds/cree-xlamp-xpe2-white-high-power-led>`_
   The system was designed to handle up to 3W LEDs mounted on star bases for heat sinking.
 I highly recommend Cree LEDs, and I also highly recommend buying from a reputable source.
 I made the mistake of buying "Cree" LEDs at bargain prices from Chinese vendors, which suffered from non-uniform intensities and wildly varying color balances.
 Official Cree LEDs are binned to match fairly closely in intensity and color balance.
 My vendor of choice is LED Supply <>`_ decent prices, volume discounts, and they ship quickly.
 Buy a few more than the minimum you need, in case you have problems in assembly, or wind up with a bum LED or two.
-New models of LED come out on a regular basis <>`_ my current choice is the 3W neutral white XP-E2 variety, 1up star.
+New models of LED come out on a regular basis <>`_ my current choice is the 3W neutral white `XP-E2 <http://www.ledsupply.com/leds/cree-xlamp-xpe2-white-high-power-led>`_ variety, 1up star.
 For domes 12-14" diameter, I recommend no more than 48 LEDs; 15-17", 56 LEDs; 18" and up, 64 LEDs (the maximum number the controller can handle).
 `2mm heat shrink tubing <http://www.ebay.com/itm/2mm-Heat-Shrink-Tubing-Shrinkable-Tubing-3-Meters-for-One-Price-Free-Shipping-/371661410591>`_
   To insulate LED wiring connections.
 `Cat5e 24 AWG Ethernet patch cables <http://www.monoprice.com/product?p_id=11359>`_